7 traps in English, from which no one is safe

 Correctly: How are you? - I'm fine, thanks.

 It’s not customary to say “normal” in English when it comes to mood or the past day.
 Say fine or okay.
 “Normal” is more likely to be understood as “average, ordinary” or literally “normal”.

-If you are asked: “How are you?”, And you reply: “I'm normal”, this translates as “I am normal” and sounds ridiculous.
-Maybe it's time to tell the world about your normality, but you are not talking about that.
+If someone asks you, “How are you?”
+And you answer: “I'm normal,” it translates as “I'm normal,” and it sounds ridiculous.
+Perhaps it's time to tell the world about your normalcy, but that's not what you are about.

 Wrong: I was waiting Anna on the theater.